 - If you hear thunder 9 seconds after a lightning flash, it is only about three kilometres away.
-The shorter the time, the closer the lightning, so find shelter urgently as follows: Seek shelter in a 'hard top' vehicle or solid building - avoid small structures or fabric tents. - Never shelter under small groups of (or single) trees.
-If far from shelter, crouch (alone, feet together) preferable in a hollow.
-Remove metal objects from head/body. - Don't lie down (avoid being highest object). - If your hair stands on end or you hear 'buzzing' on nearby rocks, fences, etc, move immediately.
-At night, a blue glow may show if an object is about to be struck. - Don't fly kites or model planes with control wires.
+The shorter the time, the closer the lightning, so find shelter urgently as follows: - Seek shelter in a 'hard top' vehicle or solid buildings avoid small structures or fabric tents. - Never shelter under small groups of (or single) trees. - If far from shelter, crouch (alone, feet together) preferable in a hollow.
+Remove metal objects from head/ body. - Don't lie down (avoid being highest object). - If your hair stands on end or you hear 'buzzing' on nearby rocks, fences, etc, move immediately.
+At night, a blue glow may show if an object is about to be struck. - Don't fly kites or model planes with control wires. - Don't handle fishing rods, umbrellas or golf clubs etc.